kockarevicivan/dot-net-snippets/README.md

-# custom-list-implementation
+# dot-net-snippets

-Custom list implementation, written in .NET for demonstration purposes.
+Set of tiny .NET snippets (algorithms, data structures, graph searches etc).

 ## Project setup
 Install Visual Studio 2015+ (Community is also fine), restore the packages and run the solution.